October 17, 2011

 Feeling loved, special and appreciated is a cornerstone of a child’s resilient mindset.
 Resilient children and adolescents are hopeful and posses high self-worth.
 They learn to solve problems and to view mistakes as experiences from which to learn.
 They learn to focus on what they have control over rather than on what they can little influence.
 They set realistic goals and expectations for themselves and those around them.

-Accept your children for who they are and not what you want them to be.
 Many children believe that they are accepted and loved only when they do not make mistakes and fail.
 Become upset that they do not meet standards set by their parents children begin to believe that their mistakes are testimony to their incompetence and must be avoided at all costs.

 Putting in action: